-If information presented in class or other required resource conflicts with information provided by a different yet reputable medical source, the student may choose to email the Course Coordinator for clarification.
-In this email, the student should provide the following information which will assist the Course Coordinator in providing a timely response.
+If information presented in class or other required resource conflicts with information provided by a different yet reputable medical source, the student may choose to email the course director for clarification.
+In this email, the student should provide the following information which will assist the course director in providing a timely response.